-Casio Privia Pro PX-560 digital piano comes packaged with innovative features, new tones, user programmable rhythms, and built-in speakers, in a striking blue case.
+Casio Privia Pro PX-560 digital piano is one of the bestselling mid-range stage pianos, not just from the Privia series, but in general.
+It comes packaged with innovative features, new tones, user programmable rhythms, and built-in speakers, in a striking blue case.
 88-Key fully weighted hammer action keyboard, 5.3″ color display.
 You can use the PX-560 for stage performance or in the studio as a synthesizer.
+See PRICE on Amazon.

 Table of Contents

 Casio PX-560 Features at a Glance